L5050/Color-Splash-Reshuffled/README.md

 - Leveling up gives you more paint than before, and hammer scraps level you up faster
 - The amount of damage that cards do is listed on the card description, and enemy max HP is listed
 - You get less 1-UP cards from the battle spinner
-- 1-UP cards aren't available in the shop as early, unlocking once Mossrock theatre is visited instead of during chapter 3

 ## Installation
 Go to the [releases page](https://github.com/L5050/Color-Splash-Reshuffled/releases) and download the most recent release files (Reshuffled.zip and cafeLibs.zip).
 Unzip Reshuffled.zip into the graphics packs folder in Cemu, then right click color splash in Cemu and click "Edit Graphics Packs".
 You should see the Reshuffled mod under the mods section, click the checkbox and you're halfway done!
 Unzip cafeLibs.zip directly into the Cemu folder (go to Cemu, click on File, then click Open Cemu folder) and you're now good to play!